josepablocam/ams/README.md

 ### Datasets
-Note that we have included all necessary datasets directly in the repository (and artifact), as the library that packages this dataset has implemented breaking changes with no backwards compatibility.
+Note that we have included all necessary datasets directly in the repository (and artifact), as the library that packages these datasets has implemented breaking changes with no backwards compatibility.

 ### Downloading Results